-Maximum group size per trip –Obviously how many people are allowed in at once
+Maximum group size per trip – How many people are allowed in at once.

-Total no. of trips permitted –Obviously how many trips allowed per year
+Total no. of trips permitted – How many trips allowed per year.

 These guidelines were written in 2002 and do need updating which is happening slowly.
 It contains guidelines for approximately 35 of the more frequently explored or desired caves.
 More importantly it contains a description of access, including the purpose of these access conditions, the legislative framework cave access falls under, how to apply, general guidelines for all caves including those not in this document, application process, and even what to do in discovery of bones or artefacts.

-‘Buchan’ often refers to a number of areas, NEAR the township.
+‘Buchan’ often refers to a number of areas, near to the township.

-When we talk about Buchan as a caving area, we generally mean Buchan township with the Caves Reserve, but we also infer that we are including the satellite areas including East Buchan, Murrindal, The Basin, New Guinea Ridge, etc. If you count ALL the karst within reasonable distance, there are over 1000 karst features documented.
-Granted –only perhaps 150-200 are caves that have any significance and interest, but that is still a LOT of caves.
+When we talk about Buchan as a caving area, we generally mean Buchan township with the Caves Reserve, but we also infer that we are including the satellite areas including East Buchan, Murrindal, The Basin, New Guinea Ridge, etc. If you count all of the karst within reasonable distance, there are over 1000 karst features documented.
+Only perhaps 150-200 are caves that have any significance and interest, but that is still a lot of caves.

 Applying for access to Parks Victoria Caves

-The only cave system that Parks control that has a blanket no entry (barring extreme circumstances) is the show cave system (Royal, Fairy, Federal, Dukes).
+The only cave system that Parks control that has a no entry (barring extreme circumstances) is the show cave system (Royal, Fairy, Federal).
 This system is long and large parts of it are the tourist routes.
-Parks, understandably, want to keep these caves as pristeen as possible.
+Parks, understandably, want to keep these caves as pristine as possible.
 Friends of Buchan Caves are largely responsible for maintaining Federal Cave, so joining them on one of their Federal trips will give you an up close with that particular cave.
-Fairy and Royal are maintained by Parks.
+Fairy and Royal are maintained by Parks Victoria.